Context-Based Meta Reinforcement Learning for Robust and Adaptable Peg-in-Hole Assembly Tasks: Approach

 \subsubsection{Training Data Collection}

 To collect the training data, we apply the meta-trained agent on a number of real-world tasks with different hole positions.
-Data collection is done using latent variables sampled from the latent space of the meta training tasks to ensure safe and diverse actions by the policy.
+We use latent variables sampled from the latent space of the meta training tasks to ensure safe and diverse actions by the policy.
 The collected actual context data $(o,a,o^\prime,m)$ and the alternative context data~$(o,a,o^\prime,f)$, where $f$ is the force/torque sensor readings, from each task are stored in separate buffers.